The Red-White-Red – Card

 - Passport photo fulfilling EU criteria (not older than six months)

-- Work-related documents:
+- Qualification-related documents:

-- Updated curriculum vitae
+- Updated curriculum vitae (optional)

 - Proof of professional experience (recommendations/references, etc.)

-- Language certificates if necessary
+- Language certificates, if necessary - Employer documents:

-- Employer’s declaration (“Arbeitgebererklärung”)
+- Employer’s Declaration (“Arbeitgebererklärung”)

 - Fees: 160 €